szoftveres/RF_instruments/siggen/README.md

  saveprg "name" - save program
  loadcfg - load config
  savecfg - save config
- amtone  [ms] - AM tone
- fmtone  [dev] [ms] - FM tone
  sleep [millisecs] - sleep
- print [expr] "str"
+ amtone  [millisecs] - AM tone
+ fmtone  [dev] [millisecs] - FM tone
 ```

-### 32 kB EEPROM Storage
+### 32 kB EEPROM storage

 Programs can be loaded or stored as files with the `loadprg` and `saveprg` commands, the contents of the file system can be listed with the `dir` command, files can be deleted using `del`, and the contents can be viewed with the `hexdump` commands.

-A minimalist, FAT-like filesystem is implemented on top of the 32 kB EEPROM, giving familiar programming interface (`open`, `close`, `read`, `write`) to any kind of data storage.
+A minimalist, FAT-like filesystem is implemented on top of the 32 kB EEPROM, giving familiar programming interface (`open`, `close`, `read`, `write`) for any kind of data storage.

 ### Program examples